xanbaba/file_flow.frontend/.junie/guidelines.md

         "tags": [
           "FileFlow.Api"
         ],
-        "summary": "Uploads a new file",
-        "description": "Uploads a new file to the specified folder path.\n\n### Request Form Data\n- **File** (form file): The file to upload\n- **TargetFolderId** (string, optional): The id of the folder where the file should be uploaded.
-If not specified, root level will be used\n\n### Behavior\n- Validates the uploaded file (size, type, etc.)\n- Checks if the target folder exists and is accessible to the user\n- Stores the file content in the system\n- Creates metadata entry for the file with appropriate file category based on extension\n- If a file with the same name already exists in the target location, may rename the new file automatically\n- Updates user's storage usage statistics\n\n### Response\nReturns a FileFolderResponse object containing metadata about the newly uploaded file, including its assigned ID and path.\nReturns 400 Bad Request if the file is invalid or exceeds user's storage quota.\nReturns 404 Not Found if the target folder doesn't exist.", "operationId": "UploadFileEndpoint",
-        "requestBody": {
-          "content": {
+        "summary": "Upload a file via raw binary stream", "description": "The file is sent as a binary stream in the body.", "operationId": "UploadFileEndpoint",
+        "parameters": [
-            "multipart/form-data": {
+          {
+            "name": "X-File-Name",
+            "in": "header",
+            "required": true,
             "schema": {
-                "$ref": "#/components/schemas/UploadFileForm"
+              "type": "string"
             }
           },
-            "application/x-www-form-urlencoded": {
+          {
+            "name": "X-Target-Folder-Id",
+            "in": "header",
             "schema": {
-                "$ref": "#/components/schemas/UploadFileForm"
+              "type": "string",
+              "format": "uuid"
+            }
+          },
+          {
+            "name": "X-File-Size",
+            "in": "header",
+            "required": true,
+            "schema": {
+              "type": "integer",
+              "format": "int64"
+            }
+          },
+          {
+            "name": "X-File-Name",
+            "in": "header",
+            "description": "The name to save the uploaded file as", "required": true,
+            "schema": {
+              "type": "string"
+            }
+          },
+          {
+            "name": "X-File-Size",
+            "in": "header",
+            "description": "Size of a file in bytes", "required": true,
+            "schema": {
+              "type": "integer",
+              "format": "int64"
+            }
+          },
+          {
+            "name": "X-Target-Folder-Id",
+            "in": "header",
+            "description": "(string, optional): The id of the folder where the file should be uploaded.
+If not specified, root level will be used", "schema": {
+              "type": "string",
+              "format": "uuid"
+            }
+          }
+        ],
+        "requestBody": {
+          "content": {
+            "application/octet-stream": {
+              "schema": {
+                "type": "string",
+                "format": "binary"
               }
             }
           },